-Learners who do not plan to work for an advanced degree may be admitted as non-degree learners.
+Learners who do not plan to work for an advanced degree or a graduate certificate may be admitted as non-degree learners.
 Non-degree learners need special approval from the appropriate academic administrator prior to enrolling in their first course.
 A maximum of 12 non-degree graduate credits may be earned.
-A non-degree seeking learner who later wishes to enter a degree program must undergo the full application and admission review process.
+A non-degree seeking learner who later wishes to enter a degree program or apply their course work to a graduate certificate must undergo the full application and admission review process.